OBBBA and RHT Program Resource Center

 The Rural Hospital Stabilization Act (H.R.
 3063) hasn’t passed yet.
 It would allocate up to $5 million dollars in federal grants per rural hospital over a 5-year period.
 Funds could be used for operational costs, debt, and capital projects.
 Grants would be distributed by the HRSA Office of Rural Health Policy.

-The Rural Health Transformation Program was passed as part of the OBBBA (H.R.
+The Rural Health Transformation (RHT) Program was passed as part of the OBBBA (H.R.
 1).
 It’s a state-directed program administered by CMS.
 States must submit plans on how the money will be used in September 2025 and are responsible for distributing funds.
 States can plan for rural health care providers, including hospitals, health clinics, federally qualified health centers, and community mental health to use funds for provider payments, workforce recruitment and training, new technologies, support for opioid use treatments, mental health services, preventive care, and chronic disease management.
 The program provides for $50 billion in funding — $10 billion per year through 2030, $2 billion in 2030 and 2031 and $1 billion in 2032.
 Half of the funds will be distributed equally across states whose plans CMS approves.
 The other 50% will be given to states with approved plans based on the state’s rural population, number of facilities, and other factors not yet announced.

 While the funds are intended for rural hospitals and providers, the law gives states discretion in how funds are distributed.